 How do services detect and block VPNs?

-There are several ways to tell if a user is connected to a VPN or proxy, and new methods are being designed all the time.
-Below, we’ve covered a few of the most common:
+There are several ways to tell if a user is connected to a VPN or proxy, and new methods are always being designed.
+Below, we’ve found a few of the most common:

 Using GPS data

-Unblocking region-locked services like Netflix is much more difficult if you’re using a cell phone or tablet.
+Accessing region-locked services like Netflix is much more difficult if you’re using a cell phone or tablet.
 This is because mobile devices store a wealth of information that desktop computers don’t, including your current GPS location.
 If your GPS and IP address both say that you’re in the US, for instance, it’s likely that you are.
-On the other hand, if you have an American IP address but your GPS data says you’re in France, you’re almost certainly using a VPN.
+On the other hand, if you have an American IP address but your GPS data says you’re in France, you’re almost certainly using a Virtual Private Network (VPN).

 Checking a known VPN blacklist

 However, IP address blacklisting does very little to stop major VPN providers.
-With thousands of servers, users can usually find a working server without any trouble.
-Further, the fact that a well-known VPN can unblock a notoriously stubborn service could even attract more customers.
+With a vast server network, users can usually find a working server without any trouble.
+Further, the fact that a well-known VPN can bypass IP-based VPN blocks on even the notoriously stubborn service could even attract more customers.

 Blocking traffic from specific ports